 Eukaryotic parasites can also utilize antigenic variation strategies to evade the host immune system.
 The malaria parasite, Plasmodium falciparum, is able to vary one of its surface proteins, PfEMP1, so that infected cells are not recognized by the host immune system.
 Trypanosoma brucei, which causes African sleeping sickness, can change its variant surface glycoprotein (VSG) through a combination of differential expression and recombination of silent genes into an expressed locus.

 Recently, next generation sequencing (NGS) has been applied to help understand the dynamics of antigenic variation in Trypanosoma brucei.
-During infection in mice, blood samples were taken and expressed vsg RNA was specifically amplified using primers specific for the conserved 5’ and 3’ sequences.
+During infection in mice, NGS library preparation was carried out by taking blood samples and amplifying expressed vsg RNA using primers specific for the conserved 5’ and 3’ sequences.
 NGS analysis revealed that multiple different vsg alleles were expressed at any given time in the population, however, allelic frequency decreased at specific time points, evidently as antibodies were produced to target this new clonal population.

 Our understanding of antigenic shift and antigenic variation is key to producing effective vaccines; the flu vaccine must be administered every year while no effective vaccines exist for Lyme disease or malaria.
 New technologies, such as next generation sequencing, are making it possible to examine large, complex populations with relatively routine experiments to aid our understanding of how these variants arise, and could potentially aid in prediction of new variant sequences.
 Imagine only going for a flu shot once every ten years, or being immunized once in your lifetime.
 Our ability to reach these goals is rapidly improving; new technologies are pushing our understanding of life, how it works, and our ability to treat diseases.
 Next generation sequencing has revolutionized our ability to perform research, and is poised to revolutionize diagnosis and patient care.
 What is the next technology that will change the world?
 Share your thoughts below!